-I have a few predictions: Solar-and-storage will replace all solar-only system builds within a few years.
+I have a few predictions: Smart solar-and-storage will replace all solar-only system builds within a few years.
 The notorious Duck Curve will be decapitated, and baseload will cease to be part of the conversation.
 Our generation will redefine baseload and energy distribution with a renewably energized, long-duration storage-enabled grid.

 Why do I make these bold claims?
 Because we are sitting on the cusp of a major disruption in the energy sector.
 For the first time, we have the technology to truly integrate solar, wind and hydro with long-duration storage and intelligent, grid-friendly control systems.
 It’s time to change the conversation from low-hanging use cases like demand charge reduction to the ultimate goal of providing reliable 24/7 power and strengthening the transmission and distribution infrastructure with nothing but solar and other renewables harvested, stored and deployed.

 When we issued our initial request for proposal (RFP) under the title “Decapitate the Duck” and started our due diligence of energy storage, inverter and software options to pair with our solar trackers, we were technology agnostic.
 We had no skin in the game in any one storage technology, and were focused on finding the best solution for our long-duration, DC-coupled storage vision.

 We also sought a software-centric, DC-coupled inverter that was smart and adaptable.
 Finally, we were looking for a more holistic energy management system (EMS) software platform that would tie together the entire system in a fully integrated way, and help us understand how to play in the energy aggregation markets and learn when a kilowatt-hour is most valuable.